 Moviegoers can visit AMC Theater in New Lenox for a selection of the most current box office releases.

 Festivals and various other events play an important role in family culture and entertainment.
-The Park District plays host to the Village’s annual Proud American Days festival the last weekend in July.
+The New Lenox Community Park District’s Annual Proud American Days Festival is held each year on the last weekend in July.
 The Annual Kids Fest includes a day filled with fun activities just for kids.
 The Chamber’s Halloween Parade & Costume Contest features frightful fun for hundreds of area families.

 The New Lenox French Market made its debut in 2011.
 The Market runs late spring through October and offers fresh produce and fruit, hanging baskets, perennials and potted herbs, gourmet cheeses, dips, candies and sauces, bake goods, fresh coffee and much more.

 Chicagoland Speedway in Joliet with Indy Car, NASCAR and Chicagoland ARCA series races brings thousands of tourists to the region each season.
 New Lenox dining and retail establishments provide an array of specials and promotions to welcome fans.

 Also in nearby Joliet, the Slammers play minor league baseball at the state-of-the-art Silver Cross Field, providing clean, family entertainment in a safe environment.
 Baseball fans may also enjoy attending a Will County CrackerJacks game.
 The CrackerJacks are a summer collegiate baseball club based in Will County and are members of the Midwest Collegiate League.
 Football fans don’t have to travel far to attend a game.
 The Lincoln-Way Patriots are part of the Mid States Football League and play throughout the Lincoln-Way area.

 June 20, 2015 Kenny Loggins

 July 18, 2015 Steve Miller Band